What is intellectual property?

 Importantly, know your “walk away point”.
 In some cases, there may be a point where you start throwing good money after bad and you’d be better off just walking away.
 It’ll probably change from situation to situation, but always keep in mind that you do have the option to walk away (as tough as it might be).

 Need help coming up with a strategy?
-Read our tips here or get in touch with us.
+Read our tips here.

 What’s at stake – remedies for intellectual property infringement